IvanMurzak/Unity-Package-Template/README.md

 # Unity Package Creation
 [![image](https://user-images.githubusercontent.com/9135028/198753285-3d3c9601-0711-43c7-a8f2-d40ec42393a2.png)](https://github.com/IvanMurzak/Unity-Package-Template/generate)
-- Create your own repository on GitHub using this repository as template.
+- Create your own repository on GitHub using this repository as a template.
 Press the green button one line above.
-- Clone fresh created repository and open in Unity
+- Clone freshly created repository and open in Unity
-- Put files which should be packed into package under `Assets/_PackageRoot` folder.
-Everything outside the folder could be used for testing or demonstrate your plugin
+- Put files that should be packed into the package under `Assets/_PackageRoot` folder.
+Everything outside the folder could be used for testing or demonstrating your plugin
 <details>
   <summary>>> Detailed data structure in package root folder</summary>

-  [Unity guidlines](https://docs.unity3d.com/Manual/cus-layout.html) on how to organize files into package root directory
+  [Unity guidlines](https://docs.unity3d.com/Manual/cus-layout.html) about organizing files into the package root directory

 ```
   <root>